Skip to main content

 Timeline

-• Register for the TSLAC Grant Management Series of training webinars and complete webinars on Communications, Contract Overview, and Financial Management & Reporting.
+• Complete the TSLAC Grant Management Series of training webinars on Communications, Contract Overview, and Financial Management and Reporting.

 • Develop a Family Place Libraries™ Plan for the library.

-• Provide in-house library staff orientation about Family Place Libraries™.
+• Provide local in-house library staff orientation about Family Place Libraries™.

 Within One (1) Year post training, participants will: